jchmski/gulp-file-inline/README.md

 # gulp-inline-code

-> a [gulp](https://github.com/wearefractal/gulp) plugin for inlining CSS and javascript files directly into output files for superb performance benefits 🚀
+> A [gulp](https://github.com/wearefractal/gulp) plugin for inlining CSS and javascript files directly into output files for superb performance benefits 🚀

 This project is a fork of [gulp-style-inject](https://github.com/vladfilipro/gulp-style-inject).
 Thank you Vlad Filip!